| Home | | Blog | | eBook | About Author | Disclaimer | Privacy Policy | About Us | Contact Us |

 Processed foods, sugar drinks and refined carbohydrates speed up inflammation, insulin resistance and cellular senescence.
 Generally, the less processed food is better.

-• Balance Protein Wisely:
+• Balance Protein:

 Optimal protein intake from fish, beans, lentils and nuts can preserve muscle mass without over-stimulation of aging pathways such as IGF-1 (insulin-like growth factor).

-• Consider Time Restricted Eating:
+• Use Time Restricted Eating:

 Intermittent fasting (such as a 12 to 16-hour overnight fast) gives the body a chance to repair itself by a process known as autophagy, which removes damaged cells and proteins.